Bird Spring Migration Hotspots Across America

 Specially-managed impoundments here support migratory, wintering, and breeding waterfowl.
 So it’s no surprise that shorebirds like American avocets and piping plovers are a specialty of this locale.

-West Coast and Southwest Migratory Birds Hotspots
+West Coast and Southwest Bird Migration Hotspots

 This national seashore is large and you’ll need several days to really do it justice.
 It’s a renowned place to see Pacific Flyway migrants, especially on the outer peninsula that projects 10 miles into the ocean.

 Arizona is known as a birder’s paradise, and the San Pedro valley in spring helps prove that point.
-In addition to migrants, keep an eye out for area specialties like the Elegant Trogon.
+In addition to migrants, keep an eye out for area specialties like the elegant trogon.

 In winter, the thousands of snow geese and sandhill cranes are the draw for birders here.
 In the spring, as the water dries up, migrating shorebirds take their place, joined by warblers, vireos, and flycatchers.